sziligunz/weather-chatbot/README.md

 ----

 ## Description
 This project is a discord chatbot written in python.
-The purpuse of this application is to provide fast and easy access basic weather data.
+The purpose of this application is to provide fast and easy access to basic weather data.

 ----